-Those potatoes took up a large part of the table along with the turkey, and peas covered with butter, and peas, squash, sweet potatoes, jelled cranberry, applesauce, stuffing, bread, and salad.
-Mother’s hands would still be coated red, before the electric mixer, from the hand held appliance that she plunged into those potatoes for at least thirty minutes.
+Those potatoes took up a large part of the table and the turkey and peas covered with butter, peas, squash, sweet potatoes, jellied cranberry, applesauce, stuffing, bread, and salad.
+Mother’s hands would still be coated red, before the electric mixer, from the handheld appliance that she plunged into those potatoes for at least thirty minutes.
 We saved that utensil for years.
 Mother swore it worked better than a modern electric blender.
-She made sure her carrots, they had to be perfectly cut into small round pieces, and I don’t remember which had more butter, carrots or peas.
+She made sure her carrots, they had to be perfectly cut into small round pieces, and I don’t remember which had more butter, carrots, or peas.

-Before Thanksgiving dinner my Father would have us raise our glass and he began to speak, and at the end of his blessing he said something in Italian.
+Before Thanksgiving dinner my Father would have us raise our glass, and he began to speak, and at the end of his blessing, he said something in Italian.
 But, it wasn’t time to eat yet.
 Mother was getting nervous; I think she thought everything was getting cold.
-It would be Grandma’s time to say the prayer, in Italian – on Thanksgiving it would be longer then her Sunday Prayer, it took at least five minutes.
-I began to understand what she was saying – blessing all of us around the table, praising God, blessing those alive and dead, and asking God to feed the hungry, and give to the poor, oh, and so much more.
+It would be Grandma’s time to say the prayer in Italian – on Thanksgiving.
+It would be longer than her Sunday Prayer.
+It took at least five minutes.
+I began to understand what she was saying – blessing all of us around the table, praising God, blessing those alive and dead, and asking God to feed the hungry and give to the poor, oh, and so much more.
 I noticed Mother was getting itchy, and all eyes were on the turkey.
-Finally it was time.
+Finally, it was time.

 Father reached for the knife, and everyone was set – all hands were ready to pass the food, but there was always something missing – someone always had to leave the table – and bring back a missing part of Thanksgiving.

 Then, Grandma would clap her hands, smile, and tell everyone, munge (eat).
-Finally, the celebration of life, and being thankful for one another, and friends and family, began, the celebration of life.
+Finally, celebrating life and being thankful for one another, and friends and family, began, the celebration of life.